DiggingNebula8/vis-psyche/VizEngine/docs/Book/06_MultipleObjects.md

 3. **Scene manages the collection** - Add, remove, update, render
 4. **MVP per object** - Each object needs its own Model-View-Projection matrix
 5. **UI enables editing** - Select, modify, delete objects at runtime
+6. **This is a stepping stone** - Simple and effective for learning, but ECS is the production-grade solution

 ---